In this Agreement the terms have the following meaning:

 3.1 Payments are required within 14 days from the date of issue of any invoice sent from The Company to The Client.

-3.2 Our minimum charge is £50 + VAT for work of up to 1 hour.
+3.2 Our minimum charge is £75 + VAT for work of up to 1 hour that falls outside of a prearranged maintenance contract.

 3.3 Website Design, eCommerce and Software Development Payments

-The Company will require a 80% deposit prior to the commencement of any work.
-The remaining 20% balance will be invoiced and due upon completion and handover of the website/s, before the website(s) is/are made live.
+The Company will require a 60% deposit prior to the commencement of any work.
+The remaining 40% balance will be invoiced and due upon completion and handover of the website/s, before the website(s) is/are made live and/or when the project work has been completed.

-The Company will require a 45% deposit prior to the commencement of any work.
-Halfway through the project, The Company will then require a further payment of 45%.
-The remaining 10% balance will be invoiced and due upon completion and handover of the website/s, before the website(s) is/are made live.
+The Company will require a 60% deposit prior to the commencement of any work.
+At an arranged milestone through the project, The Company will then require a further payment of 30%.
+The remaining 10% balance will be invoiced and due upon completion and handover of the website/s, before the website(s) is/are made live and/or when the project work has been completed.

 3.4 Search Engine Optimisation & Marketing Payments